-Chesterfield School Board member asked to resign by peers, Youngkin after social media post
+Update: Chesterfield School Board member resigns after uproar over social media post

-Chesterfield School Board member asked to resign by peers, Youngkin after social media post
+Update: Chesterfield School Board member resigns after uproar over social media post

-Virginia Governor Glenn Youngkin has called on Chesterfield School Board member Dot Heffron to resign after a social media post about the killing of Charlie Kirk.
+Chesterfield School Board member Dot Heffron will resign as of Dec.
+31, after criticism of a social media post she made about the killing of Charlie Kirk.

 “Call me old fashioned, but I remember when we used to be okay with shooting Nazis,” was posted to the Instagram account carrying Heffron's name, which has since been set to private.

-Youngkin echoed those calls in his own social media post.
+Virginia Governor Glenn Youngkin also asked Heffron to resign in his own social media post.

 Alana Hartman-Hall, dean of students at Clover Hill High School, has also been critiqued for comments allegedly made on social media.